apache/nuttx-apps/interpreters/README.txt

   This port was contributed by Dave Marples using Micro Python circa 1.3.8.
 It may not be compatible with other versions.

+  NOTES:

-  NOTE: Right now, Micro Python will not build on Windows with a Windows native toolchain due to usage of POSIX paths in the Micro Python build system.
+  1. Micro Python will not build on Windows with a Windows native toolchain due to use of POSIX paths in the Micro Python build system.
 It should build correctly on Linux or under Cygwin with the NuttX buildroot tools.

+  2. Micro Python will not run correctly on a 64-bit target (such as the NuttX simulation on a 64-bit platfform).
+In that case it generates assertions
+     like:

+       OverflowError: long int not supported in this build

+     This change to mpconfigport.h is a partial work-around but does not solve all issues:

+       -#define MICROPY_LONGINT_IMPL           (MICROPY_LONGINT_IMPL_MPL)
+       +#define MICROPY_LONGINT_IMPL           (MICROPY_LONGINT_IMPL_LONGLONG)

+     Someday it will probably be necessary to autogenerate the mpconfigport.h header file with the correct properties for the target system.\

 pcode
 -----